 On a recent visit to Hoi An, I met an elderly man who has been making basket boats for 70 years — ever since he learned the craft at 15.
 Constructed by hammering strips of bamboo into place, the boat is then coated in waterproof resin made from coconut oil, tar or (increasingly) fibreglass.
 With regular re-coating, each boat can last decades — longer even than the people who make them!

-Hoi An is a great place to see craftsmen at work building thung chai and other varieties of boat – and to take a ride in one down the Thu Bon River!
+Hoi An is a great place to see craftsmen at work building thung chai and other varieties of boat — and to take a ride in one down the Thu Bon River.
+Hoi An is included in many of our Vietnam itineraries, such as Vietnam’s Greatest Hits.
 Contact our team to find out more.